AnderbergE/mWorld/README.md

 TextButton.js   -  A button with text on it.
 Extends GeneralButton.
 SpriteButton.js -  A button with a sprite on it.
 Extends GeneralButton.
 ```

+Creating a new subgame?
+Start by reading the documentation in: src/js/states/Subgame.js and src/js/states/NumberGame.js.
+Be inspired by BeeFlightGame.js.
+You need to add your subgame/state in game.js.
+(If you want easy access to the subgame, modify ChooseScenarioState.js).